 - Do not select the Set Roles from Groups option.

-- Select a default Role from the dropdown.
+- Select default roles for new users from the dropdown.

 To Assign Roles Based on Groups